m3-julius/demomom/README.txt

 g) List for eligible Elder Bonus grant curl -i "http://localhost:8080/listeldergrant"

+Assumptions:
+- My interpretation of the requirement is to return only the elderly members, so not including parents in this list.

 h) List for eligible Baby Sunshine grant curl -i "http://localhost:8080/listbabygrant"

+Assumptions:
+- My interpretation of the requirement is to return only the child(ren) members, so not including parents in this list.

 i) Delete a household and its family members curl -i "http://localhost:8080/deletehousehold?houseid=<houseid>"